juergenfurrer/newt4dce-typo3-ext/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

-- FAL data-type not implemented

-- Placement of the tt_content is not implemented

-- Sorting is not implemented
+- Create-method is not implemented

+- Only simple DCE-Items are supported

 - Select with foreign_table is not implemented

+- Color-Picker is not implemented by the App

 - If you have any questions, please contact us (info@infonique.ch)